 Going off of my memory of how she did it I'm going to share it with you today.

 The Best Bread To Use

-You can make this recipe with many types of bread.
+You can make this recipe with many different types of bread.
 Like sandwich bread, Challah bread, sourdough bread, or Texas Toast.
 These all are great to use for this recipe.
-Just as long as they are a thicker sliced bread.
+Just as long as they are thicker sliced bread.

 The thicker sliced bread will absorb the custard better.
 To thin of bread will absorb too much of the custard making it soggy.
 My favorite bread to use it Texas Toast.

 To start you will need to whisk the eggs in a dish that is easy to place the pieces of bread into for dipping.
 I like to use a pie dish for this part.

 Whisking the eggs well to break up the yolks.
 You can use a whisk or a fork like I do, whichever you prefer.